 - % – Relative to the parent element.

-- rem – Relative to the root (<html>) font size.
+- rem – It’s relative to the font size of the root () element.

 - vw (Viewport Width) – Relative to the viewport width.